ivanvc/lunetas/README.md

 defined overwritting the methods get, put, post, delete, trace, head, etc..
 It can also handle other non-native HTTP methods, using overwritting other_verb.

 What does all these means?
 Checkout an example.
-(Also you may want to take a look at the examples folder).
+(You can also take a look at the examples folder).

 Usage
 -----